Gabi Zanotti

 Gabriela Maria "Gabi" Zanotti Demoner (born 28 February 1985) is a Brazilian professional footballer who plays as a midfielder for Corinthians and the Brazil women's national team.
 She participated at the 2015 FIFA Women's World Cup.

 Club career

 Between the ages of nine and 14, Gabi played alongside her mother Nailza in a women's football team which competed at regional level.
 Between 2004 and 2006 she played for Kindermann, based in Santa Catarina.
 Gabi then played college soccer in the United States while attending Franklin Pierce University.
 She spent the 2010 season playing in the North American W-League for Hudson Valley Quickstrike Lady Blues.
 In 2008 she was with Boston Renegades, playing eight times and scoring one goal.

 In 2011 Gabi played for Santos, but in early 2012 Santos' board of directors closed the club women's section.
 Gabi accompanied Maurine, Érika and several other displaced Santos players in transferring to Centro Olímpico.

+On 4 April 2026, She became the all-time appearance maker for Corinthians, reaching 259 matches and surpassing the previous record holder Grazi (258 appearances).
+The milestone came during a 5–1 victory over Red Bull Bragantino in the Brasileirão Feminino at the Fazendinha.